 - 1 teaspoon lemon juice

-- Chop the strawberries into small pieces into a large bowl and use a potato masher to mash them until they are pulpy.
+- Place chopped strawberries into a large bowl and use a potato masher to mash them until they are pulpy.
 Transfer mashed berries to a fine mesh sieve and place over a bowl.
 Use the potato masher to press strawberries, extracting as much juice as possible.
 Set strawberry juice aside and discard strawberry pulp (or eat it served over a bowl of ice cream!)

-- Fill the cupcake liners about 2/3rds full.
-Bake for 20-22 minutes or until a wooden toothpick inserted into the center comes out clean.
+- Fill cupcake liners about 2/3rds full.
+Bake for 20-22 minutes, or until a wooden toothpick inserted into the center comes out clean.
 Transfer to a cooling rack and allow to cool completely before frosting.

 - In the bowl of a stand mixer fitted with the paddle attachment, beat butter for 2-3 minutes, until whipped and airy.
 Add powdered sugar, about 1/2 cup at a time, on LOW SPEED and beat until combined.
 Add the lemon juice and vanilla and continue to beat for 2-3 minutes or until frosting is light and fluffy.

 - Transfer to a piping bag and frost cupcakes as desired.

 - If desired, top cupcakes with sliced or whole strawberries.

 - Instead of all-purpose flour in the cupcakes, substitute 1 cup almond flour and 1/4 cup vanilla flavored whey protein powder.

 - Instead of white sugar and brown sugar in the cupcakes, substitute 3/4 cup of Erythritol or other cup-for-cup sugar substitute and 1 teaspoon molasses.